neocrym/dind/README.md

 You should also mount `/run` and `/run/lock` as tmpfs mounts.
 The container's `/sys/fs/cgroup` should be a read-only mount to the same directory on the host.
 You should also create a Docker volume at `/var/lib/docker` to persist Docker state across container runs.
 Do not have multiple containers share this volume.

-The Docker Compose for the above configuraton looks like:
+The Docker Compose for the above configuration looks like:

 ```yaml
 version: "3.9"